aahamlin/aahamlin.github.io/manager_readme.md

 title: Readme
 ---

-> TODO: Edit content down to the essentials.
-Be simple & concise.

 # How I view my role

-My role is to enable the success and health of the team and product(s).
+My role is to build a healthy team environment; where the team has:
+ * trust,
+ * (safe) conflict,
+ * commitment (to the team\'s goals),
+ * accountability, and
+ * produces sustainable results

 Some of the ways I contribute toward this goal:
- * Get to know you and the team, gain mutual understanding, build trust
+ * Get to know you and the team, gain mutual understanding & trust
  * Collect and share business context for the team to prioritize, set goals and make decisions
  * Remove roadblocks
  * Reduce noise & distractions, such as pushing back on unrealistic expectations
  * Encourage your growth
- * Foster teamwork
  * Resolve conflicts, either as advisor or mediator.
- * (Brew the coffee, order food, sweep the floor)
+ * (Also happy to brew the coffee, order food, sweep the floor, ... whatever it takes)

-Most importantly, I will listen to you and advocate for you.

 # What to expect of me

-I strive to operate with integrity and empathy, at all times.
-If you ever feel I have failed at demonstrating these values, tell me.

-I will praise your successes publicly.
+ * I will praise your successes publicly.
 When I have concerns and critiques, I will share them privately.

-I will not micromanage you.
+ * I will not micromanage you.
 You were hired because you are capable.

-I will listen.
+ * I will listen.
 And, give the best advice or guidance I can.

-I will back you up and support you.
+ * I will back you up and support you.
 I want you to innovate without fear.
 Being part of my team means, I will take responsibility for the decisions that do not work out.
-And celebrate your successes when they do.
+And celebrate and share your successes when they do.

-I will stay involved, in design discussions and code reviews.
+ * I will stay involved, in design discussions and code reviews.

-I will encourage you and also challenge you to grow, both technically and non-technically.
+ * I will encourage you and also challenge you to grow, both technically and non-technically.

-If I don’t have an answer for you or am not at liberty to share it with you, I will tell you.
+ * If I don’t have an answer for you or am not at liberty to share it with you, I will tell you.
 As much as possible, I will try to find the answer and get back to you.

-I take notes.
-Lots of notes.
-I will probably do this during our conversation, so I don’t forget an important detail.
-I am not ignoring you or working on something else.

 # What I expect from you

-Operate with integrity and empathy, at all times.
+ * Operate with integrity and empathy, at all times.

-Do your job well.
+ * Do your job well.
 Help your team mates do their job well.

-Speak up.
+ * Speak up.
 Question assumptions.
 Recommend alternatives.
+Ask for help.

-Recognize & celebrate the great work your co-worker is doing.
+ * Recognize & celebrate the great work your co-worker is doing.

-Take ownership.
+ * Take ownership.
 Hold yourself accountable.
 Be engaged.

-When you notice a problem, I prefer it when you present me with a solution.
+ * When you notice a problem, fix it or provide a solution.

-Share your thoughts and concerns so we can work together to improve results
+ * Share your thoughts and concerns so we can work together to improve results
+ * Volunteer to learn/do something new

-Do not forsake your personal life for work.
-By coming to work rested and happy, you will be much more productive and engaged.
+_Do not forsake your personal life for work.
+By coming to work rested and happy, you will be much more productive and engaged._

-_And, you will make me smile when you:_

-Continue to improve your skills.
-Learn a new language, technology, & practice new techniques.

-Volunteer to lead a project, take on a new challenge

 # Communication

 Everyone has different ways of communicating and different comfort levels with speaking in groups.
 I try to provide everyone time to reflect and give feedback in ways that best suit them.
 I am always happy to present the dissenting opinions, if you are ever uncomfortable in larger settings.

-Extemporaneous speaking is not my strong suit, I will probably ramble.
-(Though I am better at it than I used to be.)
+ * Extemporaneous speaking is not my strong suit, I tend to ramble. \(I am better  than I used to be and continue to work on it.\)

-In emergencies I have no problem making quick decisions but I prefer to think through the available options, pose questions, seek outside opinions and recommendations.
+ * In emergencies, I have no problem making quick decisions but I prefer to think through the available options, pose questions, seek outside opinions and recommendations.

-If I am presenting to a group, I prefer to come prepared with slides and/or notes.
+ * When presenting to a group, I prefer to come prepared with slides and notes.

-In order of urgency [high to low], communicate with me: in-person, phone call (crisis), text message (urgent), Slack/IM, email.
+In order of urgency [high to low], communicate with me:
+ * in-person or phone call \(crisis\),
+ * text message \(urgent\),
+ * Slack/IM \(normal\),
+ * email \(low\)

 ## Schedules

-Most likely, my calendar will be pretty packed.
-I will always find time for you.
+ * I like being organized and knowing what to expect.
+When I schedule a time with you I\'ll let you know what it is regarding.
+I appreciate you to do the same.
+ * I like predictability.
+I try to avoid haphazard scheduling.
+Of course, sometimes emergencies occur.

-If it is urgent, let me know.
+ * If it is urgent, let me know.
 If you can’t find time on my calendar, contact me, we will work something out.

+_I will always find time for you._

 ## Meetings